kenpfowler/locale-file-manager/README.md

 ## Manage locale files from a single source locale

+DISCLAIMER: this package is in active development. it may have bugs or may not work as expected.
+Please feel free to contribute if interested!

 There are two ways to use this package.
 In your code or from the command line.

 ### Use from command line